-The easiest vegan pumpkin chocolate chip cookies with pecans!
+The easiest vegan pumpkin chocolate chip cookies!
 One bowl, 7 ingredients and no chilling time.
 Chewy and crisp edges, a soft centre and everything you want from cookies!

 These are just like your classic vegan chocolate chip cookies but with a touch of pumpkin and spice.
 Perfect for Autumn, Fall or Thanksgiving.
 Or check out my popular fudge stuffed chocolate chip cookies.

 These are truly the best ever vegan pumpkin chocolate chip cookies.
 They are:

 - Simple to make.
 Eggless, dairy free and no whipping of aquafaba!

 - Crispy and chewy.
 Unlike many pumpkin cookies, these are NOT cakey cookies!

 These vegan pumpkin chocolate chip cookies use only common pantry ingredients.
 That means no aquafaba and no egg replacers!
 You will need: